Seeley Historical Library: Campaign to rename the library

-In November 2021, a petition calling on the University of Cambridge to change the name of the library to the History Faculty Library has attracted more than 500 signatures.
-Three university societies have backed the petition which is calling on the university's history department to rename the Seeley Historical Library because its current name celebrates John Robert Seeley, a Cambridge historian “known for his justification of the British Empire".
+In November 2021, a petition calling on the University of Cambridge to change the name of the library to the History Faculty Library attracted more than 600 signatures.
+28 university societies and organisations have backed the petition, including the Student Union, which is calling on the university's history department to rename the Seeley Historical Library because its current name celebrates John Robert Seeley, a Cambridge historian “known for his justification of the British Empire".
 At Christ’s College where Seeley studied and was a tutor, the former "Seeley History Society" has been renamed "Christ’s College History Society".